 A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

-Understanding Davis-Bacon Fringe Benefits and How to Calculate Them
+Understanding Fringe Benefits and How to Calculate Them

-If you're a contractor or subcontractor working on a federally funded construction project, you need to understand Davis-Bacon fringe benefits and how they impact payroll compliance.
-The Davis-Bacon Act requires that workers on public works projects receive fair wages, which include both their base pay and additional fringe benefits.
+If you're a contractor or subcontractor working on a federally funded construction project, you must understand fringe benefits and how they impact payroll compliance.
+The Davis-Bacon Act requires that workers on public works projects receive fair wages, including base pay and additional fringe benefits.

-Many businesses struggle with how to calculate Davis-Bacon fringe benefits correctly, especially when dealing with certified payroll reports.
-Whether you're figuring out how to calculate fringe benefits for prevailing wage or determining what fringe pay in construction includes, having a solid understanding of these requirements is essential for compliance and financial planning.
+Many businesses struggle with correctly calculating fringe benefits on Davis-Bacon projects when dealing with certified payroll reports.
+Whether you're figuring out how to calculate fringe benefits or determining what fringe pay is required for your project, having a solid understanding of these requirements is essential for compliance and financial planning.

-Under the Davis-Bacon Act, contractors working on federally funded projects must pay workers a prevailing wage, which includes both a base hourly rate and fringe benefits.
+Under the Davis-Bacon Act, contractors working on federally funded projects must pay workers a prevailing wage, including a basic hourly rate and fringe benefits.
 These fringe benefits are additional payments that cover things like health insurance, retirement contributions, vacation pay, and other legally required benefits.

 Essentially, fringe benefits represent compensation beyond direct wages.
 Contractors have two options for providing these benefits.
 They can either pay the required fringe benefits directly to employees as additional wages or provide benefits through a plan or trust fund, such as health insurance or a pension program.